 I went ashore to the yard’s office and paid my considerable bill.
 Mr. Parisis had the new fender covers.
 I then asked him to order for me a set of poles and cord to fit on the new passarella that I bought last year.
 They form a sort of railing.
 This should make Alice very happy.

 After saying goodbye to all my Agmar Marine friends, especially Angelos and Mastro Michalis I went back on board and prepared to depart from Partheni.
 I cast off the mooring at 1120 and headed out towing the dinghy.
 Although I wanted to go to the nearby anchorage in Archangelos I made a fairly large loop testing both autopilot drivers.
 They both worked.
 I also turned on the water-maker and ran it for 20 minutes until I was satisfied that it worked and made fresh water.
 Finally I arrived in Archangelos and anchored over my usual spot [37° 11.9' N 26° 46.3' E] in 6.5 m depth letting out 35 m of chain.
 The Rocna anchor held very well.
-The wind was alight 4-6 knot breeze from the NW.
+The wind was a light 4-6 knot breeze from the NW.

 Later I spoke with Alice over Skype.
-She is now back in Washington, D.C. after her conference in FL.
+She was now back in Washington, D.C. after her conference in FL.
 After that I opened the rudder compartment to inspect the new batteries.
-This is not so easy.
+This was not so easy.
 To access the compartments you have to open both sail lockers, remove the life raft cover, and remove the life raft.
 Then you must unscrew the 12 Philips screws that hold the compartment cover.
 After all that I had my first look at the new gel batteries and their container box.
 I took several photographs.
 One large advantage of these over the conventional lead-acid batteries is that although the gels do not have a longer lifetime they require no maintenance.

 After the batteries it was the turn of the wind-generator.
 I untied it and let the breeze turn it.
 It did generate a few amperes and it did not make that horrible rasping noise.
 Further, when I threw the generator’s shorting switch the generator stopped turning as it was supposed to.
-I am now satisfied that its repair was successful.
+I was now satisfied that its repair was successful.

 Later as the sun went down I had an ouzo.
 After that I took the dinghy ashore and went to check the new taverna, To Stigma.
 I had done so last year and had met its owner.
 The taverna had not opened yet and he and his family were preparing it for a June opening.
 Now he was there and he did remembered me from last year.
 With him were his attractive wife Mrs. Europe, a retired school teacher, and their daughter Demetra as well as a small dog.
 We talked for a while and then Demetra prepared for me a very tasty dish of pan fried peppers, onions, and small pieces of pork.